CADViewer/cadviewer-testapp-dotnet-01/README.md

 {{< gist CADViewer 96af82b6fa64c55a4a40b2e66ab3b1c8 "cadviewer_aspdotnet_54.js" >}}

-Open a web-browser pointing to your sample html file:    **http:/localhost:53737/html/mysample.html**
+Open a web-browser pointing to your sample html file:    **http:/localhost:44371/html/mysample.html**

 Use the server traces and browser development console for debugging, alternatively contact our [Support](/cadviewertechdocs/support/)

 For debugging, the folder:
 <pre style="line-height: 110%">
-c:\VisualStudio
+c:\cadviewer-testapp-dotnet-01
        └─── cadviewer
                └── temp_debug
 </pre>